 We book large parties up to 60 calendar days in advance.

 For parties of 7-10 people, see “Balcony” above.

 For parties of 11-12 people, see “Mezzanine.”

-We will be closed on August 7th for a private event and September 5th for Labor Day.
+We will be closed on September 5th for Labor Day.

 Upstairs, overlooking the dining room.
 Booked solely for your group, up to 10 people.
 Large round table, lazy susan.
 Family-style banquet menu of platters to share.
 Click here for more details and to submit a request.